Help for calibration completeness monitor

 (0d 13h:36m ago) a problem has occurred (could e.g. be: problem with hosting machine, or network, or database)

-transfer monitors the health of the bbcp data transfer process from Paranal to Garching Archive (ngas); green if currently no CALIB delayed by more than 1 hour, otherwise red; red alert may explain processing problems
+transfer monitors the health of the data transfer system (DTS) from Paranal to Garching Archive (ngas); green if no CALIB file delayed by more than 1 hour, otherwise red; red alert may explain processing problems

 ngas monitors the QC access to the archive (ngas); green if download possible, otherwise red; red alert may explain processing problems

-What to do if calChecker page is outdated? (intended for our Paranal partners)
+What to do if the calChecker page is outdated? (intended for our Paranal partners)

-calChecker is supposed to run for every instrument once per hour, 24/7.
-If it is not refreshed within 2 hours, this flag will tell you (it is calculated by your browser; to verify, download and wait, or change the system time).
-The first thing to check is: does this problem show up only for the current instrument, or for others as well?
-If so, then it's most likely a network or a database problem.
+calChecker is supposed to run for every instrument once per hour during daytime and twice every hour during nighttime, 24/7.
+If it is not refreshed within 2 hours, the "ago" box will tell you (it is calculated by your browser and will turn red after 2 hours).
+The first thing to then check is: does this problem show up only for the current instrument, or for others as well?
+If so, then it is most likely a network or a database problem.
 If you think the problem is on the Paranal side, check first with DHA.
-If you think it is specific to one instrument / QC account, send a mail ("contact") if you expect the QC scientist to be able to read it; to the general list qc@eso.org, if not.
-On a weekend generic problems will most likely be picked by the Garching maintenance teams, they provide service 7 days a week during daytime.
-Again ask DHA for support, they know whom to contact.
+If you think it is specific to one instrument / QC account, send a mail (use the "contact" link if you expect the QC scientist to be able to read it; to the general list qc@eso.org, if not.
+On a weekend general problems will most likely be picked by the Garching maintenance teams, they provide service 7 days a week during daytime.
+Ask DHA for support, they know whom to contact.

 What to do if the "transfer" or the "ngas" watch flag are red? (intended for our Paranal partners)